 \section{Conclusions}

-Our work was inspired by the significant pain points we faced in emulating attackers, deception approaches and environments with existing tools.
+Our work was inspired by the significant obstacles we faced in emulating attackers, deception approaches, and environments with existing tools.
 Our experiences and challenges helped us identify common design patterns to inform Perry's programming model for implementing deception what-if experiments.
-We use Perry to demonstrate the importance of what-if experiments in the context of cyber deception.
-We hope this work will serve as the basis to provide operators with the tools and techniques to explore and optimize deception strategies in their deployment.
+We introduce Perry to demonstrate the importance of what-if experiments for cyber deception.
+Our work can serve as the basis to provide operators with the tools to explore and optimize deception strategies in their deployment.

+\textbf{Acknowledgments} This work was sponsored in part by NSF under award CNS2106214.
+This work was also supported in part by Microsoft corporation and through the Carnegie Mellon Cylab Future of Enterprise Security initiative.
+Some of the initial design was also sponsored in part by the Combat Capabilities Development Command Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-13-2-0045 (ARL Cyber Security CRA).
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Combat Capabilities Development Command Army Research Laboratory or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes not withstanding any copyright notation here on.

 \begin{appendices}